chaos-mesh/rfcs/text/2022-02-14-link-application-metrics-with-chaos-experiments.md

 Importing panel from Grafana requires a Grafana API Key with role `Viewer`.

-Chaos Mesh does not contains any user management system, so all teh Grafana backend and imported panels are simply shared with all users.
+Chaos Mesh does not contains any user management system, so all the Grafana backend and imported panels are simply shared with all users.

 ## Drawbacks